-Having made a comeback to winning ways at Italy, Michael Schumacher wanted a back-to-back win at the U.S Grand Prix.
+Having made a comeback to winning ways in Italy, Michael Schumacher wanted a back-to-back win at the U.S. Grand Prix.
 Could he do it?
 Let’s find out.

 Despite leading the Monaco GP, Michael had to retire because of a suspension problem.
 He would like to make up in Canada.
 Could he win?
 Let’s find out.

 After a hat trick of wins, Schumacher made the podium just once in the next two races.
 Could Michael win the European GP, the sixth race of the season?
 Let’s find out.

 With wins in Australia and Brazil, Michael would be looking to make a hat-trick of wins at San Marino.
 Could he win the San Marino GP or would it be Mika’s day?
 Let’s find out.